Rosegold

 shards (Crystal's package manager, like npm) is included with Crystal.

-The fastest way to start is with the example repo:
+The fastest way to start is with the example template:

 cd my-bot